 - Colors of the search bar are different.
 For both, they are different than the list items too.

-- Size of the navbar is different.
-The size of the selected pills are different too!
+- Sizes of the navbars are different.
+The sizes of the selected pills are different too!

-- Size of the search bars are different.
+- Sizes of the search bars are different.

-The animation between the phone app now has a laterial transition, discouraged by Google’s own guidelines.
+- The animation between pages of the phone app now is a lateral transition, discouraged by Google’s own guidelines.

 Calculator

 The calculator got absolutely butchered in its update.
-In its glory days, before the update, it looked like this:
+During its glory days, it looked like this:

-I honestly considered this great use of the Material 3 design system beforehand.
-It used the lot of the available color palette, the buttons were padded and separated nicely, the number entry field was distinguished well, and there were nice subtle animations.
+This was honestly great use of the Material 3 design system beforehand.
+It used the available color palette, the buttons were padded and separated nicely, the number entry field was distinguished well, and there were great subtle animations.

 Here is it now, with the ultra mega super expressive expressed feeling emotional new UX: